tuck1s/sparkypmtatracking/README.md

 Extract, transform and load accounting data fed by [PMTA pipe](https://download.port25.com/files/UsersGuide.html#examples) into Redis.

-PMTA config needs to include the following accounting pipe:
+PMTA config needs to have the following accounting pipe:
 ```
 # Pipe into engagement tracking correlator.
 Expects a custom header in the injected mail also.
 <acct-file |/usr/local/bin/acct_etl>